-Please contact Michaela, CityDance Program Manager, at email@example.com for more information or fill out our partner intake form below.
+Please contact Michaela, CityDance Program Manager, at email@example.com for more information.

 Shalymar was a scholarship student for 9 years.
 She learned about dance through our CityDance program at Herman Badillo Academy when she saw a Neglia Ballet “On School Time” production.
 She then attended the free classes offered at Herman Badillo through our CityDance program and received a full scholarship to study at the Neglia Conservatory of Ballet.
 In the 9 years that she studied with us, Shalymar performed roles in many of our professional productions, including the corps de ballet of The Nutcracker.
 She was later accepted to Pointe Park University, one of the top dance programs in the nation.